cohere-ai/BinaryVectorDB/README.md

 # Is this a real Vector Database?

 Not really.
-It repository is meant mostly for educational purposes to show techniques how to scale to large datasets.
+The repository is meant mostly for educational purposes to show techniques how to scale to large datasets.
+The focus was more on ease of use and some critical aspects are missing in the implementation, like multi-process safety, rollbacks etc.

 If you actually wants to go into production, use a proper vector database like [Vespa.ai](https://blog.vespa.ai/scaling-large-vector-datasets-with-cohere-binary-embeddings-and-vespa/), that allows you to achieve similar results.